Characteristic Gluing with $\Lambda$: III. High-differentiability nonlinear gluing: The gluing up to radially-conserved charges

-\begin{remark} When the mass parameter of $\zfourg$ vanishes, the number of radial charges is given in the last line of Table~\ref{T26XI22.1} in spacetime dimension four, with $k=2$.
-The reader is referred to \cite[Table~1.2]{ChCongGray1} for the list of radial charges when the mass vanishes.
-When the mass parameter of $\zfourg$ is non zero, the number of radial charges equals $c_\zgamma+1$, where $c_\zgamma$ is the dimension of the space of Killing vectors of $(\secN,\zgamma)$, with the radial charges $Q=(\kQ{1}{},\kQ{2}{})$ given by the integrals of Section~\ref{s21V24.1}.
+\begin{remark} When the mass parameter of $\zfourg$ vanishes, the number of radial charges is given in the last line of Table~\ref{T26XI22.1} in spacetime dimension four and $k=2$; see~\cite[Tables~1.1-1.3]{ChCongGray1} for the general case.
+When the mass parameter of $\zfourg$ is non zero, the number of radial charges equals $c_\zgamma+1$, where $c_\zgamma$ is the dimension of the space of Killing vectors of $(\secN,\zgamma)$, with the radial charges $Q=(\kQ{1}{},\kQ{2}{})$ given by the integrals of Section~\ref{s21V24.1}. \qedskip \end{remark}